gitorion/coreweave/content/about.md

 draft = false
 summary = "Hi, my name is Christopher!"
 +++
-Hi, my name Christopher Hall and I am interviewing for a Cloud Support Engineer position at CoreWeave!
+Hi, my name Christopher Hall and I interviewed for a Cloud Support Engineer position at CoreWeave!
+I was successful in this process and started the role on 22nd July 2024!

 During this exercise, I got the opportunity to learn more about: